October 23, 2021 | 10:00 am - 1:00 pm

 Bobcat Rocket Day is a free, fun-filled event for new Scouts and families in Klein ISD and Spring ISD.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
-We will help you find a pack near you and get signed up for Scouting.
+Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
+Volunteers will help you find a pack near you and get signed up for Scouting.

 What to Bring